r-fairhurst/MeetnSleep/docs/DEVELOPER_GUIDELINES.md

 # 4. How to test the software

-We have two different testing suites, one for transcription and one for summarization.
+There are two different testing suites available, one for transcription and one for summarization.

 ## Transcription